 Was Napoleon an orange liqueur man?
 My sources say he drank Burgundy and Cognac — like a good Frenchman should — so how would he feel about an orange liqueur being sold in his name?
 Well, guess what: This liqueur was made especially for Napoleon Bonaparte, and wasn’t offered to sale to the public until 1892.

-Mandarine Napoleon is a Grand Marnier clone, a blend of straight orange liqueur and Cognac.
+Unlike a regular triple sec, Mandarine Napoleon is made in the same style as Grand Marnier, blending liqueur with brandy.
+But while Grand Marnier is a blend of straight orange liqueur and Cognac, Napoleon uses mandarins to make the liqueur (hence the name).
 The mandarins used are sourced from Sicily and Corsica.
 The Cognac used is a 10-year-old edition, which is quite aged and which, I would imagine, is used sparingly in the blend due to its relative cost.
 Artificial color is used to give it a deeper orange character.

-I don’t have any Grand Marnier on hand (surprisingly) to compare this to directly, but if memory serves this is a pretty close approximation.
-Moderately sweet and enjoyable on its own and as a mixer.
+Mandarine Napoline is successfully it spinning the triple sec formula thanks to its unique tangerine flavors, and its moderated sweetness makes it enjoyable both on its own and as a mixer.
 The retro bottle is a bit off-putting, but look beyond the tinted, textured glass and to the liquid within.